AntoniaBajic/ClothesWebShop/README.md

 # ClothesWebShop

 This is a  responsive fontend web application built using React and Gatsby.
-It is app to buy clothes that includes authentication, blog, clothes, shopping bag and wish items.
+It is an app to buy clothes that includes authentication, blog, clothes, shopping bag and wish items.